snl-dakota/dakota/docs/user/usingdakota/pydantic_models_reference.rst

 The Pydantic model documentation is arranged by module, which corresponds roughly to top-level Dakota blocks (environment, method, etc).
-The `DakotaStudy` model in the Study section defines the overall organization of the input.
+The `DakotaStudy` model in the `Study` section defines the overall organization of the input.
+The `Shared` section documents models that are shared via inheritance by other models.

 Before consulting the Pydantic model reference, readers are advised to read the remainder of this page.
 A JSON reference more integrated